databricks/spark-tfocs/README.md

 ## Software Architecture Overview

-The primary types used in the spark-tfocs library are as follows:
+The primary types used in the TFOCS for Spark library are as follows:

 * `DenseVector` A wrapper around `Array[Double]` with support for vector operations.
 (Imported from `org.apache.spark.mllib.linalg`)